Adam McArthur: Biography

 McArthur was involved in theater throughout high school and college, and has worked at ComedySportz in Los Angeles as part of their improv team.
 In 2015, he starred in an Audi commercial called "The Scripted Life" which aired during the 2015 Emmy Awards and was also nominated for several awards among film festivals and advertising critics.
 In 2022, McArthur was nominated for Best VA Performance (EN) at the Crunchyroll Anime Awards for his performance as Yuji Itadori in Jujutsu Kaisen.

+Personal life

+McArthur is married to Kim.
+They have a small business involving photo booths that was advertised on The Knot.